marziosala/marziosala.github.io/_posts/2024-10-01-fractional.md

-This reproduces the graph on de Prado's book.
+This reproduces the graph on Lopez de Prado's book.
 Once an optimal value of $d$ is found, it can be used to produce effective features for forecasts.